 foo).
 Upload the library files into the directory you have just created.
 If the library consists of a directory, which you have just extracted, upload the entire directory into the sites/all/libraries/machine_name directory.

-The external library should not be in the sites/all/modules/libraries directory, which is the directory of Libraries API module (see above).
-This is a subtle, yet very important difference.
+IMPORTANT: Do not put the external library in the sites/all/modules/libraries directory, which is the directory of Libraries API module (depending on the major version of Drupal, see above).

 Install the other module